ibm-cloud-docs/containers/cs_storage.md

         {: codeblock}

     -  **Example for custom storage classes**:
        The following `.yaml` file creates a claim that is named `mypvc` of the storage class `ibmc-file-retain-custom`, billed at the default of `"monthly"`, with a gigabyte size of `45Gi` and IOPS of `"300"`.
+If you want to create a PVC to mount block storage to your cluster, make sure to enter `ReadWriteOnce` in the `accessModes` section.

        ```
        apiVersion: v1